sandarm-1/VSDIAT_Physical_Verification_Sky130/README.md

 <img src="https://user-images.githubusercontent.com/95447782/150619219-711f31ca-73bc-4fbe-8166-f3a1c53cf8ac.png" alt="drawing" style="width:420px;"/>

-Day 5: Running LVS
+Understanding PNR and physical verification:
 ====
+Theory Day 4 TBA

+Running LVS:
+====

+LVS is the process of comparing two netlists, one from layout and one from schematic.
-This is a good summary of extraction options:
+This is a good summary of LVS extraction options:

 <img src="https://user-images.githubusercontent.com/95447782/150654615-67796891-acdd-473f-8e3c-f00067b3a23c.png" alt="drawing" style="width:420px;"/>